cadet/CadetHD-chromoo/README.md

 - [DONE] each var vs score,
     - Make sure parameters aren't ineffective
 - [CRIT] Store the best simulations of the last generation
-- [TASK] Look into parameter transforms
+- [TASK] Look into parameter transforms: 0->1 at inlet
 - [TASK] Run plots in subprocess, look at how to create multiple plots safely (HD subplotting?)
 - [TASK] Implement match_solution_times config setting
 - [TASK] Move to numpy arrays